From classical theta functions to topological quantum field theory: Theta functions

-The {\em classical theta functions} show up when quantizing $\jacob$ in the complex polarization, in the direction of this Poisson bracket.
-For the purpose of this paper, we perform this quantization in the case where Planck's constant is the reciprocal of an {\em even} positive integer: $\hbar=\frac{1}{N}$ where $N=2r$, $r\in {\mathbb N}$.
+{\em Classical theta functions} arise when quantizing $\jacob$ in a K\"{a}hler polarization in the direction of this Poisson bracket.
+In this paper we perform the quantization in the case where Planck's constant is the reciprocal of an {\em even} positive integer: $\hh=\frac{1}{N}$ where $N=2r$, $r\in {\mathbb N}$.
 The Hilbert space of the quantization consists of the holomorphic sections of a line bundle obtained as the tensor product of a line bundle with curvature $N\omega$ and the square root of the canonical line bundle.
 The latter is trivial for the complex torus and we ignore it.
 The line bundle with curvature $N\omega$ is the tensor product of a flat line bundle and the line bundle defined by the cocycle $\Lambda:{\mathbb C}^g\times L(\Sigma_g) \rightarrow {\mathbb C}^*$,

 $j=1,2,\ldots, g$.
 (See e.g.~ \S 4.1.2 of \cite{bgpu} for a discussion of how this cocycle gives rise to a line bundle with curvature $N\omega$.)
-The flat line bundle does not add anything to the discussion, it only complicates computations, thus we choose the trivial one.
-As such, the Hilbert space can be identified with the space of entire functions on ${\mathbb C}^g$ satisfying the periodicity conditions
+We choose the trivial flat bundle to tensor with.
+Then the Hilbert space can be identified with the space of entire functions on ${\mathbb C}^g$ satisfying the periodicity conditions

-We denote this space by $\spacetheta(\Sigma_g)$; its elements are called classical theta functions.\footnote{In fact the precise terminology is canonical theta functions, classical theta functions being defined by a slight alteration of the periodicity condition.
-We use the name classical theta functions in this paper to emphasize the distinction with the non-abelian theta functions.} A basis of $\spacetheta(\Sigma_g)$ consists of the theta series
+We denote this space by $\spacetheta(\Sigma_g)$; its elements are called classical theta functions.\footnote{The precise terminology is canonical theta functions, classical theta functions being defined by a slight alteration of the periodicity condition.
+We use the name classical theta functions to emphasize the distinction with the non-abelian theta functions.} A basis of $\spacetheta(\Sigma_g)$ consists of the theta series